Duri railway station

-Duri Station (DU) (Stasiun Duri) is a railway station located in West Jakarta.
-It serves as the starting point and the eastern terminus of the Tangerang Line service.
+Duri Station (DU) (Stasiun Duri) is a railway station located in West Jakarta, Indonesia.
+It serves as the starting point and the eastern terminus of the Tangerang Line service, as well as the transfer point to the Cikarang Loop Line and the Soekarno–Hatta Airport Rail Link.
 The station is a major transfer point for commuters to or from Tangerang.
 When the Jakarta Kota-Manggarai railway is disrupted, trains between and are rerouted via Duri.